Arjun-Arora/PyTrace/README.md

 This work is based off the books **Ray Tracing in One Weekend** and **Ray Tracing: the Next Week** by Peter Shirley but ported to Python

-The original code for each book I wrote is contained within the sub directories **PyTrace_Weekend** and **PyTrace_Next_Week**

-main.py includes all configurations you need to generate an image.
+The original code for each book I wrote is contained within the sub directories **PyTrace_Weekend** and **PyTrace_Next_Week.** the main.py in each directory includes all configurations you need to generate an image.

 #### To run, simply run pypy3 main.py or python main.py